If you don’t work, you don’t have to file –FALSE

 Other instances where you should file

 In the event that you have unearned income, like interest and dividends from investments, you should file a tax return.
-Likewise, you should file if you owe the IRS money in the form of unpaid taxes, uncollected Social Security, or Medicare.
+Likewise, you should file if you owe the IRS money in the form of back taxes, uncollected Social Security, or Medicare.

 One final point of consideration; the IRS recommends that everyone, no matter if you don’t need to file, should document any significant financial records.